sathishvj/optimizing-go-programs/readme.md

 Once the boundary is breached, the array remains the same.
 The slice is given new expanded memory elsewhere backed by a new array.

 Why would we do it this way?
-Because, memory allocation are very costly.
+Because, memory allocation is very costly.
 Go allows you to pre-allocate memory to avoid runtime performance cost of repeatedly allocating new memory.
 Repeated reallocation also adds significant GC pressure.

 You can pre-allocate the expected size (capacity) of the slice using make.